Creating a Data Source (Basic Data Mining Tutorial)

 In the Log onto the server group, select Use Windows Authentication.

 Whenever possible, implementers should use Windows Authentication, as it provides a more secure authentication method than SQL Server Authentication.
 However, SQL Server Authentication is provided for backward compatibility.
-For more information about authentication methods, see Database Engine Configuration - Account Provisioning.
+For more information about authentication methods, see Database Engine Configuration - Server Configuration.

 In the Select or enter a database name list, select AdventureWorksDW2012 and then click OK.